Ferris-Labs/site-draft/content/en/docs/User Guide/Workflow.md

 linkTitle: "Workflow"
 weight: -13
 description: >-
-  Overview and "How to" generate a Workflow to facilitate the verification of the administration process.
+  How to generate a Workflow to facilitate the verification of the administration process.
 ---

-A workflow is an administrative process that consists in verifying, in this case the incomming data, before enabling a predefined mechanism and setting it from undone to done, inactive to active or pending to approved.
+A workflow is an administrative process that consists in verifying, in this example the incomming data, before enabling a predefined mechanism and setting its status from "to be verified" to "done", "inactive" to "active" or "pending" to "approved".

-In this given use case, a workflow will be created that works as follows:
+In this use case example, the workflow created works as follows:

-1. A file gets uploaded to the File Storage (MinIO)
+1. A file gets uploaded to the File Storage (S3)
-2. Once the file verified and approved by "admin"
+2. The file needs to be verified and approved by an "admin" role
-3. The package/execution gets triggered
+3. The package/execution gets triggered by the approval

 #### Getting Started

-1. On the left side menu, click on Workflows to open dropdown
+1. On the left side menu, click on *Workflows* to open dropdown
-2. Click on List Workflows
+2. Click on *List Workflows*
-3. Click on "+Add" to create a workflow
+3. Click on *"+Add"* to create a new workflow

 ![](/images/list_workflows.png)